Video recordings of some of PD Active’s events are available on PD Active’s YouTube channel.

 (Tuesday, April 12, 2022)

 Ask the Experts Round Table by PD Active had an open conversation with two attorneys Dan Feinberg & Travis Neal helping us navigate trust/estate planning and answer questions about long term disability as well as disability employment discrimination.
 We discussed and answered questions on the topic.
 The session was hosted and moderated by PD Active.
-The presentation is available here and the recording is on PD Active’s YouTube channel.
+The recording is on PD Active’s YouTube channel.

 March Speaker Forum: Movement Problems in PD: Understanding Dyskinesia & Gait, & How to Treat Them